This is a sponsored article on behalf of London City Airport.

 Big Ben, Buckingham Palace and Leicester Square are great, really they are, but honestly I think the 30 million people who visit London every year should jump on the DLR to Cutty Sark to try, what I humbly proclaim to be the best fudge in the world, made right here in Greenwich!

 Following a record-breaking 4.8 million passenger tally in 2018, London City Airport's role is increasing, to cater for greater demand emerging in East London — home to the fastest rise in population, homes, and office space over the next decade.
 Upcoming new routes this year include Munich, Budapest, Vilnius, and Split, following the start of Warsaw and Newcastle services on 7 January.

 The airport is also undergoing a £500 million transformation over the next four years; quadrupling the size of the terminal facilities, adding eight new aircraft stands, and a parallel taxiway next to the runway.
 In addition to over 2,000 jobs created by the development, the airport plans to collaborate with abundant East London talent to assert a sense of place in the new terminal, through interior installations, events and partnerships.

-The next video in the Beyond Zone 1 series, published in February, focusses on Waltham Forest.
+The next video in the Beyond Zone 1 series, published in February, focusses on Newham.